-1

-systematic, manner to ensure

-disciplined that:

-approach to

-evaluate and Significant

-improve the

-•

-effectiveness of risk risks are

-management, appropriately

-control, and identified and
+control, and d identified and

 governance adequately

 processes. managed.

+p.
+000000. a.ragear

 Significant

 financial,

 managerial,

 and operating

 information is

 accurate,

 reliable, and

 timely.

+• Employees'

-Employees'
+• Employees'

-and
+and .

 Company's

 actions are in

 compliance

 with policies,

 standards,

 procedures,

 and

-applicable
+applicable applicable

 laws and

 regulations.

+A Decourage are

 Resources are

 acquired

 economically,

 used

 efficiently,

 and

 adequately

 protected.

-protected.

-• Objectives

 Objectives

 and goals for

 operations or

 programs are

 achieved.

+ucineveu.

+500 11

 Effectiveness,

 efficiency and

 continuous

 improvement

 are promoted

 in the

+Company's

-Company's operating
+operating

 systems and

 processes.